Man shot, killed near Albertville after domestic dispute

-MARSHALL COUNTY, Ala. – Assistant Chief Deputy Steve Guthrie confirms that one person is dead following a shooting Monday morning.
+MARSHALL COUNTY, Ala. - Assistant Chief Deputy Steve Guthrie confirmed that one person is dead following a shooting Monday morning.

-According to reports, multiple agencies were involved in a shooting outside the city of Albertville early February 10th.
-Reports say that the Marshall County Sheriffs Office, Albertville PD, Boaz PD, and Douglas PD were involved.
+According to reports, multiple agencies were involved in a shooting outside the city of Albertville early on February 10.
+Reports said that the Marshall County Sheriffs Office, Albertville PD, Boaz PD, and Douglas PD were involved.

-The sheriff’s office says one man is dead but there are no other reports of injuries.
+The sheriff's office said one man is dead but there are no other reports of injuries.

 The Sheriff's Office said the situation began as a domestic dispute in Boaz, and deputies were led to Lazy Creek Lane where the shooting happened.